Harrishsec/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX NO:1  Mean and variance of a discrete  distribution
+# Date :28.09.2024

 # Aim :